Polygon Ecological Crisis: AAVE and Lido Collective Exit, Triggered by the "Borrowing Chickens to Lay Eggs" Proposal

 Author: Frank, PANews

-As an important driver of multi-chain interoperability, zero-knowledge proof applications, and the DeFi and NFT ecosystems, Polygon shone brightly during the last bull market cycle.
-However, over the past year, many public chain projects, including Polygon, have failed to achieve new breakthroughs and have gradually been overshadowed by new competitors such as Solana, Sui, or Base.
-When Polygon re-entered discussions on social media, it was not due to any major updates, but rather the exit of ecosystem partners like AAVE and Lido.
+As an important driver of multi-chain interoperability, zero-knowledge proof applications, as well as the DeFi and NFT ecosystems, Polygon shone brightly during the last bull market cycle.
+However, over the past year, many public chain projects, including Polygon, have failed to achieve new breakthroughs and have gradually been overshadowed by new competitors like Solana, Sui, or Base.
+When Polygon returned to discussions on social media, it was not due to any significant updates, but rather the exit of ecosystem partners like AAVE and Lido.

 "Borrowing Chickens to Lay Eggs" Proposal Raises Concerns